mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/supported-bms.md

 ### &bull; [JKBMS](https://www.jkbms.com) PB Model (also know as JK Inverter BMS)

+### &bull; Kilovault The BMS used in Kilovault HLX+ batteries.

+These were popular and imported by AltEStore, but Kilovault is out of business.
+OEM was [Topband](https://topband.com/)

 ### &bull; MNB spi BMS

 Disabled by default as it requires additional manual steps to install.